Nodeclipse/www.nodeclipse.org/_posts/2013-06-07-GFM-Viewer.md

 It was created by [Satyagraha](https://github.com/satyagraha).

-There was no update site, but sources compiled without any questions, so I have publish GMF Viewer on [Nodeclipse site](http://www.nodeclipse.org/)
+There was no update site, but sources compiled without any questions, so I have published GMF Viewer on [Nodeclipse site](http://www.nodeclipse.org/)
 Update site: `http://www.nodeclipse.org/updates/staging/`